putnam777/AtoIFTTT/README.md

 ##Why IFTTT?
 This approach is convenient for two major reasons :

-1. Allows for custom IFTTT events to be launched launched without any additional coding / intent setup
+1. Allows for custom IFTTT events to be launched without any additional coding / intent setup
 2. It opens up any IFTTT Channel with a Action on it as a potential "tool" for Alexa.

 ##Getting Started with AtoIFTTT